Henry Moore: Plasters

-Until recently, the plasters were regarded as preparatory stages in Moore's sculptural process, rather than as works of art in their own right.
-In fact, their scarred surfaces convey a sense of immediacy and a complexity of texture less prominent in the highly finished sculptures in bronze.
-This lends them a disturbing intensity.
-Aware of the psychological and aesthetic changes that occurred in his sculptures once he cast them from plaster to bronze, Moore made a number in plaster only.
+Best known for his monumental bronzes and stone carvings, until recently Henry Moore’s plasters have been regarded as preparatory stages in his sculptural process rather than as works of art in their own right.
+In fact, their scarred surfaces, on which each incised line is visible, convey a sense of immediacy and a complexity of texture that are less prominent in the highly finished bronzes, lending them a disturbing intensity.
+Acutely aware of the psychological and aesthetic changes that occurred in his sculptures once he cast them from plaster to bronze, Moore made some works only in plaster.